Teresa-Yang/Pronunciation-Scorer/README.md

 # Pronunciation Scorer
 Tracking pronunciation accuracy using Python and Flask.

+This app is to help users improve their pronunciation.
+Built with the reference to [Samskrita-Bharati/sUktam: An application built to help users practice Sanskrit pronunciation.](https://github.com/Samskrita-Bharati/sUktam)

 ---
 ### To run:
 * Enter `flask run` in the terminal/comand prompt within the project directory